 By improving the life chances and social inclusion of traumatised children and young people, we create long-term benefits to society by reducing anti-social behaviour and its impact on families, schools and communities.

-John Diamond, CEO of The Mulberry Bush Organisation and Stephanie Davies of MBOX Teaching School will be at the ‘Responding Therapeutically and Effectively to Aggressive Behaviour in Care Settings‘ conference at Carlow College on Monday 6th March.
-There has been considerable research and discussion recently on the significant number of social carers and foster carers who more »
+John Diamond, CEO of The Mulberry Bush Organisation and Stephanie Davies of MBOX Teaching School (now The Mulberry Bush Outreach) will be at the ‘Responding Therapeutically and Effectively to Aggressive Behaviour in Care Settings‘ conference at Carlow College on Monday 6th March.
+There has been considerable research and discussion recently on the significant number of more »

 At the second of our seminars on ‘Developing Research for the Children’s Residential Sector‘ a full house heard Yvon Guest and Dez Holmes from Research in Practice and John Diamond and Caryn Onions from The International Centre for Therapeutic Care discussing the importance of research within the children’s residential sector.
 The seminar explored how others have more »